-One of South Africa’s biggest hospices is in danger of imploding amid a staff exodus and allegations of a “chasm” between top management and clinical teams, reports The Times.
-St Luke’s Combined Hospice cares for about 750 terminally ill patients a day in Cape Town and supports family members.
-But Liz Gwyther, who heads the Hospice Palliative Care Association of SA, is quoted in the report as saying: “We do have concerns about St Luke’s and I am aware that their staff turnover has been horrendous.”
+One of South Africa’s biggest hospices, St Luke’s Combined Hospice, is in danger of imploding amid a staff exodus and allegations of a “chasm” between top management and clinical teams, reports The Times.
+Liz Gwyther, who heads the Hospice Palliative Care Association of SA, is quoted in the report as saying: “We do have concerns about St Luke’s and I am aware that their staff turnover has been horrendous.”